SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 <a name="practice-9"></a>
 ### Practice 9 : File parsing with `sed` using regexp

-#### From the gff file precedently downloaded
+#### Fastq file
-* Count the number of genes
+For this exercise, you will work on the fastq file LINUX4JEDI-TP/1-fastq/SRR8517015_1.10000.fastq
+* Print only read sequences using a regexp

 #### From a vcf file
-* Download the vcf file available at this url http://sg.ird.fr/LINUX-TP/OgOb-all-MSU7-CHR6.GATKVARIANTFILTRATION-100000.vcf.tar.gz
+For this exercise, you will work with one of the vcf file in the directory LINUX4JEDI-TP/4-vcf
+* Print only the line corresponding to the header or a polymorphism with the `PASS` tag
 * How many polymorphisms were considered bad and filtered out (Displaying all the lines without neither the `PASS` tag nor starting with `#` )?

 -----------------------